List of Downton Abbey characters: Amelia Grey

 Amelia Grey (née Cruikshank) (played by Phoebe Sparrow) is the fiancé and later wife of Larry Grey, the eldest son of Lord Merton.
-Unlike Larry, she isn't initially hostile towards Isobel Crawley and even extended to her an invitation to attend their wedding, but Isobel didn't feel right about it and consulted Violet in this matter.
-Violet met Amelia at her house for a talk, and found out that Amelia didn't intend to care for her elderly father-in-law.
+Unlike Larry, she is not initially hostile towards Isobel Crawley and even extended to her an invitation to attend their wedding, but Isobel did not feel right about it and consulted Violet in this matter.
+Violet met Amelia at her house for a talk, and found out that Amelia did not intend to care for her elderly father-in-law.
 She encouraged Isobel to get closer to Lord Merton in order to make him move out of Cavenham Park, thereby making her free to control the estate.
-However, after Lord Merton is diagnosed with pernicious anemia, Amelia's veneer of friendliness towards Isobel is replaced with open hostility, as she realised that she no longer required Isobel to take Lord Merton away.
+However, after Lord Merton is diagnosed with pernicious anemia, Amelia's veneer of friendliness towards Isobel is replaced with open hostility, as she realised that she no longer required Isobel to take Lord Merton away, because at that time, pernicious anemia was incurable, & thus the diagnosis was considered as an effective death sentence.
 She outright slams the door on Isobel's face, refusing her to meet with Lord Merton, whom she and her husband had kept in a virtual house-arrest.
 Violet comes to Isobel's aid, who rescues Lord Merton from the clutches of Amelia and Larry.
 Commenting on Amelia's selfishness and manipulative nature, Violet commented, "I'd feel sorry for Larry (for marrying Amelia) if I didn't dislike him so much."